ADVANCED PHYSICS OF QUANTUM MATTER

-In this subject, students explore fundamental quantum physics and its application to understanding the electronic and thermal properties of matter.
-Students develop their research and problem solving skills with a range of workshop activities.
-This subject is available to postgraduate students as part of a group of electives which is excellent preparation for a research degree.
+In this subject you will apply fundamental quantum physics to predict and explain the electronic and thermal properties of condensed matter.
+You will master mathematical and computational tools, which will allow you to solve difficult problems in quantum matter to a professional standard.
+This subject is available to postgraduate students as part of a group of physics electives that provides excellent preparation for a research degree.

 Subject year levelYear Level 5 - Masters

-Prerequisites Must be admitted in one of the following courses: SZHSMN, SMNT, PSMSC, SZHSN
+Prerequisites Must be admitted in one of the following courses: SZHSMN, SMNT or PSMSC

 Graduate capabilities & intended learning outcomes